nickbrandt/GitLab/doc/development/fe_guide/droplab/plugins/input_setter.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
 ---

-# InputSetter
+# InputSetter plugin

-`InputSetter` is a plugin that allows for updating DOM out of the scope of droplab when a list item is clicked.
+`InputSetter` is a plugin that allows for updating DOM out of the scope of DropLab when a list item is clicked.

 ## Usage